PeruZee/PlanetFunderInitiative/README.md

 # WHO WE ARE

 The fastest, most secure blockchain tech-based gaming system.
 Both transparent and charitable.
 We are developing 20 gaming products based on Stellar Blockchain Technology.

+**Save your Wallet, Save the Planet!**

 # NEWS